callmesalmon/scream/README.md

 about this language.

 ## Install
-There are two different implementations of brainfuck.
+There are two different implementations of scream.
 One old one, (you'll see that one if you read my blog post) and one newer one.
 ```sh